DivineFotabi/Phishing-Analysis/README.md

 # Phishing-Analysis
+# Objective

+This project is to develop an understanding of phishing emails and the techniques used by attackers to deceive users into revealing sensitive information.
+The project aims to analyze the common characteristics of phishing emails, identify suspicious links, attachments, and sender details, and demonstrate methods for detecting and preventing phishing attacks.

+# Skills Learned
+- Understanding and examining sender details, IP addresses, timestamps.
+- Identifying indicators that distinguish phishing emails from legitimate messages.
+- Knowing how to check suspicious links, domains.
+- Recognizing manipulation techniques such as urgency
+- Good kwoledge on how to  research suspicious domains, IP addresses, and other indicators of compromise.
+- Identifying and investigating potentially dangerous attachments and understanding thier risks.
+- Gaining practical experience with tools used to inspect emails, URLs and file attachments.
+- Knowing how to interprete if an email is authentic or not.
+- Learning how to documenting findings and communicate security threats clearly.
+# Tools
+- Thunderbird
+- Sublime Text
+- Virustotal
+- Wannabrowser
+- Cyberchef
+- Didier steven suite
+- Whoisdomaintool
+## Steps
 # Email Overview
 <img width="1852" height="801" alt="image" src="https://github.com/user-attachments/assets/61ab9ed9-1704-45b4-8c10-baa1a36e7152" />
 Email shows to have come from Ripple News team urging its investors to unlock thier token accounts by registering into a link.
 This could be a possible credential capture attempt on thier users.